argoproj/argo-cd/docs/operator-manual/high_availability.md

 and repeat the number of replicas in the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
 The strategic merge patch below demonstrates changes required to configure two controller replicas.

+* By default, the controller will update the cluster information every 10 seconds.
+If there is a problem with your cluster network environment that is causing the update time to take a long time, you can try modifying the environment variable `ARGO_CD_UPDATE_CLUSTER_INFO_TIMEOUT` to increase the timeout (the unit is seconds).

 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet